-The Sarasota County Sheriff's Aviation unit has been located in Venice for many years.
-The Sheriff chose the Venice airport because Venice Municipal Airport is the most centrally located airport in Sarasota County, providing the easiest access to all the outer reaches of the county.
+The Sarasota County Sheriff's Aviation unit has operated from Venice for many years.
+The Sheriff chose the Venice airport because it is the most centrally located airport in the county, providing the easiest access to all areas in the county.
 The Sheriff's department is aware of the residential neighborhoods throughout Sarasota County and the noise sensitivity issues.

-When the helicopter is conducting operations, we have been assured that it is a mission operation critical to that particular location.
+When the helicopter is conducting operations, we have been assured that it is a mission operation critical to that location.
 They do not train, test, practice, or otherwise conduct non-mission essential operations over neighborhoods.